rafecolton/memory-dotfiles/README.md

 2. Ensure that for all files in your dotfiles, the corresponding file in `$HOME` is *not* a symlink.
 Regular files will be unaffected.

+Also, you may need to manually add private things like an updated `.git-authors` file and ssh keys.

 ### Design Considerations

 One of the most important design goals of this project is to have as